United Kingdom Rocketry Association: Youth programmes

 With the Model Achievement Programme, UKRA extended their activities into schools and youth groups, in an effort to popularise the hobby, and provide encouragement and inspiration to future generations of rocketeers.
-It was instrumental in starting UKAYRoC (United Kingdom Aerospace Youth Rocketry Challenge).
-This is a challenge open to 11- to 18-year-olds where teams of 3-5 students with an adult supervisor design, build and launch a model rocket with a specific mission criteria.
-Details of the competition can be found on the UKAYRoC website.
+It was instrumental in starting UKROC (United Kingdom Rocketry Challenge).
+This is a challenge open to 11- to 18-year-olds where teams of 3-6 students with an adult supervisor design, build and launch a model rocket with a specific mission criteria.
+Details of the competition can be found on the UKROC website.
 In 2009, the winning school was Royal Liberty School, Romford.
 In May, they flew out to Washington DC to fly off against the winners of the Team America Rocketry Challenge competition run by The National Association of Rocketry [NAR] and Aerospace Industries Association.
 The British team was successful for the second year running.

 Media appearances

-They have featured twice on British TV Programme Top Gear, first in the Winter Olympics Special in which they help send a Rocket Powered Leyland Mini Cooper down a Ski Jump, and secondly in a later Episode when they help turn a Three-Wheeled Robin Reliant into a Space Shuttle.
+They have featured twice on British TV Programme Top Gear, first in the Winter Olympics Special in which they help send a Rocket Powered Leyland Mini Cooper down a Ski Jump, and secondly in a later Episode when they help turn a Three-Wheeled Reliant Robin into a Space Shuttle.